KuYaki/gitmodules/README.md

 This module doesn't change current work directory, so that if some submodule was assumed to work with its root folder via current work directory it will fail.

-You don't need to call any functions from the 'gitmodules' to make it work and it may call 'Unused import statement' code violation.
+You don't need to call any functions from the <b>gitmodules</b> to make it work and it may call 'Unused import statement' code violation.
 To avoid it, add next comment in front of this import:

 ```python